x509-hbs/draft-x509-shbs/draft-gazdag-x509-shbs.md

 # Key Usage Bits

 The intended application for the key is indicated in the keyUsage certificate extension [RFC5280].
+If the keyUsage extension is present in a certificate that indicates `id-alg-hss-lms-hashsig`, `id-alg-xmss-hashsig`, or `id-alg-xmssmt-hashsig`, then the following requirements given in this section MUST be fulfilled.

-If the keyUsage extension is present in a code signing certificate that indicates `id-alg-hss-lms-hashsig`, `id-alg-xmss-hashsig`, or `id-alg-xmssmt-hashsig`, then it MUST contain at least one of the following
+If the keyUsage extension is present in a code signing certificate, then it MUST contain at least one of the following
 values:

     nonRepudiation; or
     digitalSignature.

+However, it MUST NOT contain other values.

-If the keyUsage extension is present in a certification authority certificate that indicates `id-alg-hss-lms-hashsig`, `id-alg-xmss-hashsig`, or `id-alg-xmssmt-hashsig`, then it MUST contain at least one of the following
+If the keyUsage extension is present in a certification authority certificate, then it MUST contain at least one of the following
 values:

     nonRepudiation; or
     digitalSignature; or
     keyCertSign; or
     cRLSign.

+However, it MUST NOT contain other values.

 Note that for certificates that indicate `id-alg-hss-lms-hashsig` the above definitions are more restrictive than the requirement defined in Section 4 of